Local-Connectivity-Lab/netbot/README.md

 ### 2023-08-24
 Today's goals:
-* Get Dockerfile in place
+* DONE Get Dockerfile in place
-* Get compose.yaml in place
+* DONE Get compose.yaml in place
 * Test full deploy on azure
-* Update docs to match
+* DONE Update docs to match
 * Get simple redmine calls in place.

+Dockerfile and compose.yaml in place and working.

 ### 2023-08-23